Graphs for torus actions on oriented manifolds with isolated fixed points and classification in dimension 6: Dimension 6: statements of the main results

 \section{Dimension 6: statements of the main results}

 In the introduction we gave brief statements of our main results.
 With the terminologies understood, we give precise statements of Theorems \ref{t11} and \ref{t14}.

-\begin{theo} Let the circle group $S^1$ act effectively on a 6-dimensional compact oriented manifold $M$ with isolated fixed points.
+\begin{theo} Let the circle group $S^1$ act effectively on a 6-dimensional compact oriented manifold $M$ with isolated fixed points, whose isotropy submanifolds are orientable.
 Then there exists a signed labeled multigraph $\Gamma$ describing $M$ that satisfies Property A, and we can successively apply a combination of reversing edges and connected sums with itself, or with Figures \ref{f15-2}, \ref{f25-2}, \ref{f26-2}, \ref{f28} (multigraphs for $\mathbb{CP}^3$, $Z_1$, $Z_2$, $Z_2 \sharp \overline{Z_2}$) and these with all signs of vertices reversed, to convert $\Gamma$ to the empty multigraph.
 There is a definite procedure that this ends in a finite number of steps. \end{theo}

 A classification of the fixed point data of a circle action on a 6-dimensional compact oriented manifold with isolated fixed points is as follows.